Gardens of Maecenas: The so-called Auditorium of Maecenas

 The Late Republican-era room preserved on the grounds of the horti, termed the "auditorium of Maecenas" in modernity, was most likely a triclinium, functioning as a private banqueting hall attached to residential quarters.
 The structure was built directly into the Servian Wall, as the city had long outgrown the defensive fortifications, and on top of the agger.
 Verse of Horace attests to the domestic architectural takeover of the Servian Wall in Esquiline garden estates, as when he writes of a "stroll on the sunny rampart."

 The long rectangular hall was bisected by a channel of water.
 The room terminated with seven monumentalized, marble-clad steps in a semicircular apse.
 Drill-holes, accommodative of pipes, indicate this to be the cascade fixture of a fountain.
 The inside of the room was doubly secluded, with an ancient ramp leading visitors to a subterranean level.

-The room's functions as both an ekklesiasterion-like recitation hall and a sumptuously decorated triclinium were not mutually exclusive, but could have been subject to seasonal conversion.
+The room's functions as both an ekklesiasterion-like recitation hall and a triclinium were not mutually exclusive, but could have been subject to seasonal conversion.
 Couches would have been placed in the middle of the room, perhaps facing a performance on the transept end.

 Evidence as to the social and chronological context of the building includes an erotic epigram by the Greek poet Callimachus, painted onto the interior wall, which entreats a male lover to forgive misbehavior caused by lust and wine.
 A visually prominent Hellenistic precedent reinforced the individualistic emotionalism and witty experimentation valued by Augustan neoteric and elegiac writers, who would have frequented the weighty functions of Maecenas, a renowned cultivator of culture.
 In fact, a Latin adaptation of the same poem appears in the works of Propertius, who certainly spent significant time on the estate.

 The interior wall sports seventeen niches, five along the apse and six on either side, decorated with naturalistic frescos depicting landscapes and gardens.
 However, their correlation to the Pompeian Third Style of Roman painting makes this decoration a likely product of later renovations done by Tiberius.
 Painting motifs evocative of the Dionysian Mysteries, such as drunken processional scenes with thyrsi and maenads prominent, match the early imperial fascination with cult initiation rites.

 The wall enclosing the southeastern side is a post-excavation addition.
 In its ancient form, the room seems to have been theatrically opened to the city below.
 Panoramic exposure to both the Alban Hills and the surrounding neighborhoods ensured that occupants could view all while themselves being seen.